35percent/11tystarter/src/posts/lendlease-row-back-on-elephant-park-health-hub-commitments.md

 Also, the future of the two local GP surgeries at Manor Place and Princess St must be also be taken into account.
 If they are replaced by a health hub, as the Memorandum of Understanding implies, we must avoid any possibility of losing the replacement surgeries at the end of an unsatisfactorily short lease.

-Lendlease wants to leave the length of the lease and the size of the health hub to the vagaries of negotiation.
-The cost of the health hub would be effectively capped by whatever the cost of the affordable workspace would be and the figures underlying this would be supplied by Lendlease.

 Jed Holland of the Southwark Law Centre, who advised the COH1 objectors at the public inquiry, says *‘ Any figures would involve very subjective estimates.
 The Council would have the ability to review the figures, but will likely lack the resources and access to data needed to properly scrutinise them’.*